skip to Main Content

 Kiwi pukupuku is the smallest of the five surviving species.
 Together with its larger relations, the great spotted kiwi and rowi, it is one of three kiwi species that used to roam the Nelson area.
 All three species went locally extinct after the arrival of introduced predators, especially stoats and dogs.

-In accordance with Wildlife Authority permit requirements, the team will undertake various tasks such as banding/microchipping birds, conducting health checks, and collecting samples for disease screening.
+In accordance with Wildlife Authority permit requirements, the team undertook various tasks such as banding/microchipping birds, conducting health checks, and collecting samples for disease screening.
 Samples will be sent to accredited laboratories, and transmitters will be fitted onto the birds as necessary.
 Additionally, the team will be responsible for removing or changing transmitters when needed.

 Factors that contribute to a successful translocation include handling the birds with care, selecting healthy individuals, keeping the birds well-fed and watered, and minimising stress and overheating during transport and release.